a-l-h/splunk-app-proper-alerts/doc/index.rst

 A more efficient way to keep track of active alerts would consist in reviewing them all once, and then only review the ones that have been modified since their last review.

-This the purpose of this App: help Splunk admins to continuously maintain properly configured alerts.
+This the purpose of this App: help admins to continuously maintain properly configured alerts.

 To do so, the App leverages Splunk KV Store to save active alerts in a lookup that gets updated every time an alert is modified.
 The lookup is then loaded in an interactive dashboard that lets Splunk admins review alerts.